hellmanhellman/random-walk-simulator/README.md

 A random walker written in C using SDL2 and compiled on macOS Big Sur 11.5.
 Simulates 200 million coin tosses (epochs) in about 4 seconds, then plots how the score changed over time.
-This is a great way to get intuition about the very interestingly applicable $1 dollar wager game:
+This is a great way to get intuition about the very interesting $1 dollar wager game.

 # For developers
 This code is very basic and can be easily adaptabe to run any other fast physics simulation that you might need.